linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md

 Our sensitivity analysis begins with a review of the sources of potential cashflow sensitivities.
 We start with cash inflows,  considering the possible adverse impact on operating receipts from:

-        - Potential for revenue decline considering the nature of the business (for example,  utilities generally experience little decline,  whereas declines for cyclical industries are steeper)
+        - Potential for revenue decline considering the nature of the business (for example,   utilities generally experience little decline,   whereas declines for [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclical]] industries are steeper)
         -          - Slow paying customers
         -  - customers remit more slowly in a turmoil situation
         - - Higher default rates - customers don’t pay in crisis
         - Supplier risk - possible shortages of critical raw materials,   stocks (e.g. retailers); supply chain imbalances Foreign currency conversion
             - Cross border issues General business disruption risks

 # Cash Outflow Sensitivities